3 Tips for Making the Most of Your Ancestry DNA results

 Downloading your raw DNA from AncestryDNA is easy.
 On your DNA Results Summary page, click on “Settings” in the top right hand corner to take you to your personal test settings page.

 Under “Actions” on the right side of your personal settings page, you will see the prompt to “Download Raw DNA data.”
 You’ll be asked to enter your password and check the box taking upon yourself the responsibility of storing, securing, and protecting your downloaded data.
 Once that is confirmed, your raw DNA will be delivered to your email in a very short time in the form of a zip file.
-Now you’re ready to upload your raw autosomal DNA to three different DNA testing companies.
+Now you’re ready to upload your raw autosomal DNA to four different DNA testing companies.
 Here they are:

 The basic autosomal test at FamilyTree DNA is $79, but in just minutes you can upload your raw autosomal DNA from Ancestry DNA to FamilyTree DNA for free.
 You will need to join the database by entering your name and email, then you’ll be prompted to upload your raw DNA.
 In about 24 hours you’ll receive an email that your results are ready for you to view.